-THAT: the minutes of the Traffic Safety Committee Meeting of November 1, 2018 a) H. Roberge - email dated February 22, 2019 - Sidewalk Entreaty - 12 Street SE and Auto Road, SE - a request has been made for improved safety at this intersection by installing a crosswalk.
+4. Approval of Minutes of November 1, 2018 Traffic Safety Committee Meeting a) H. Roberge - email dated February 22, 2019 - Sidewalk Entreaty - 12 Street SE and Auto Road, SE - a request has been made for improved safety at this intersection by installing a crosswalk.
 The Committee notes that a warrant analysis in this location is not complete and there will be no action taken at this location until the study is complete.